 Frequently Asked Questions

 Start by placing your Monday-Friday room ad on Roomlets.Rentals.
-You can set Monday-Friday search filters which will help speed up results.
-With a 28-day Roomlet Premium plan you can relist your ad free of charge for up to a year after the plan finishes.
+Try us for free, or reach more people with a Roomlet Premium plan.
+You can relist your ad free of charge for up to a year after your Premium 28-day plan ends.
 Ideal for Monday-Friday and short-term lets!

 Expect the rent to be about one third less than for a full time lodger.